 Disney’s reboot of the Star Wars franchise was simply one of a number of franchise reboots that constituted one of the major phenomena of science fiction film in the 2010s.
 The J. J. Abrams–led reboot of Star Trek in 2009 continued with two additional films (in 2013 and 2016), both of which were quite successful—though not at the level of the new Star Wars trilogy, led by The Force Awakens, with over $2 billion in gross worldwide box-office receipts.
 Indeed, the Star Wars trilogy was so successful that Disney released two other Star Wars films during the decade outside the main narrative continuity and has already announced plans for another trilogy of Star Wars films to run through 2026.
 Meanwhile, Fox (before the Disney acquisition) also released a highly successful reboot trilogy of the Planet of the Apes franchise during the decade.
 Fox was also behind Ridley Scott’s somewhat less successful extension of the Alien franchise with Prometheus (2012) and Alien: Covenant (2017).

-There were also several individual-film remakes, reboots, or sequels to major science fiction films in the 2010s.
-The most anticipated of these was Denis Villeneuve’s Blade Runner 2049 (2017), which received largely positive reviews but was not a success at the box office, given its high production cost.
-Remakes of two classic science fiction films directed by Paul Verhoeven—Total Recall (2012) and Robocop (2014)—were also box-office disappointments, though newer box-office powerhouses did arise.
+There were also several individual-film remakes, reboots, or sequels to major science fiction films in the 2010s and into the 2020s.
+The most anticipated of these wwere Denis Villeneuve’s Blade Runner 2049 (2017), which received largely positive reviews but was not a success at the box office, given its high production cost, and Villeneuve’s Dune remake (2021), though this film covers only one half of the original story, with a followup planned to cover the other half.
+Remakes of two classic science fiction films directed by Paul Verhoeven—Total Recall (2012) and Robocop (2014)—were box-office disappointments, though newer box-office powerhouses did arise.
 Michael Bay’s much-maligned Transformers franchise moved into the new decade with considerable momentum as Transformers: Dark of the Moon (2011) and Transformers: Age of Extinction (2014) each grossed more than $1 billion.
 Meanwhile, the Hunger Games series of young adult dystopian novels was converted into a major new sequence of four science fiction films that together grossed roughly $3 billion worldwide.

 Probably the least critically successful of all the major franchise extensions in the 2010s was the attempt to re-energize the Terminator franchise with Terminator: Genisys in 2015, though that film did reasonably well at the box office.
 After that, Cameron regained creative control of the Terminator franchise and tried to get it back on track with Terminator: Dark Fate (2019), co-produced by Cameron and directed by Tim Miller, who had made his directorial debut in 2016 with the highly successful superhero film Deadpool.
 Deadpool, meanwhile, was one of many superhero films with strong science fictional elements that became the biggest box-office phenomenon of the 2010s.
 Deadpool himself is a Marvel Comics character associated with the X-Men franchise, the film rights to which were sold by the then-struggling Marvel to Fox in the mid-1990s.
 Deadpool and its sequel (as well as all of the numerous X-Men films)were thus distributed by Fox and were not part of the MCU juggernaut.
 Most major Marvel characters did participate in that phenomenon, however, which ultimately resulted in an initial cycle of no less than 22 films (extending from Iron Man in 2008 to Avengers: Endgame in 2019), which grossed an average of roughly $1 billion each, with the culminating Endgame topping the cycle at roughly $2.7 billion in worldwide box-office receipts.
 All of the MCU films include heavy doses of science fiction iconography and narrative elements, especially the sequence of four Avengers films that are the heart of the first MCU cycle.
 Thus, The Avengers (2012), for example, the superhero team of the title must fight off an alien invasion, while in Avengers: Age of Ultron (2015), they battle against a sinister artificial intelligence.
 Avengers: Infinity War is essentially a space opera, while Endgame is first and foremost a time-travel narrative.